Frantic 911 call: Teen trapped with 'gators surrounding her'

 "My presence failed to scare the alligator away and it began encroaching on my area," he said.

-Authorities say alligators are particularly aggressive this time of year because it is the end of the alligator mating system.
+Authorities say alligators are particularly aggressive this time of year because it is the end of the alligator mating season.

 ABC News contributed to this report.